pawel-kw/de-playground/README.md

 ## Shared Data Workflow

-The workspace volume is shared between containers, enabling seamless data workflows:
+The workspace volume is shared between containers with cross-container file access:

 ### Upload and Import CSV Data
 1. **Upload CSV file** via File Browser:
    - Go to http://localhost:8083
    - Navigate to `/workspace`
-   - Upload your CSV file
+   - Upload your CSV file (files are created with read/write permissions for all users)

 2. **Import to PostgreSQL** via pgAdmin:
    - Go to http://localhost:8082